RACV Logo

 Travel Period

-Explore the Himalayan kingdoms of Nepal and Bhutan on a 17-day Premium adventure.
-Be blown away by the majestic snow peaks of the Himalaya mountains, explore the wild lands of Chitwan National Park, learn about black-necked Cranes in Phobjikha, uncover the sacred religions and devoted beliefs of the pilgrims, and find the secret to happiness in Bhutan.
+Discover the incredible landscapes and deep spirituality of Nepal and Bhutan on a 17-day Premium adventure.
+Be blown away by the epic snowy peaks of the Himalayas, explore the wild lands of Chitwan National Park, learn about black-necked cranes in Phobjikha, uncover the sacred religions and devoted beliefs of pilgrims and get a glimpse into why Bhutan has earned the title of being one of the ‘happiest countries in the world’.
 Discover spectacular landscapes, rich cultures and magnificent wildlife with experienced local leaders by your side on a journey to remember.

 IMPORTANT INFORMATION